joweyel/ml-zoomcamp-material/04-evaluation/README.md

 ### Is the used churn threshold good?
-- The dscision threshold at $\tau = 0.5$ is not fixed but can be changed.
+- The dscision threshold at $t = 0.5$ is not fixed but can be changed.
 - Changing the threshold can change the accuracy (better or worse) and has to be tested with different values between $0$ and $1$.

 ### Accuracy metric from `scikit-learn`